Table of contents

 Creating UIs

 Vaadin-on-Kotlin uses the Vaadin Platform to deliver the UI.
-Vaadin lets you forget the web and develop user interfaces much like you would develop a desktop application with conventional Java toolkits such as AWT, Swing, or SWT.
+Vaadin lets you forget the web and develop user interfaces much like you would build a desktop application with conventional Java toolkits such as Swing or SWT.
 You add components such as Button and TextField into the page, nesting them in layouts which then position the components.

 Introduction